How we approach remote work at Productboard

 We expect remote team members to clearly share when they’re working and when they’re not on the communication channels we use (like Google Calendar and the team Slack channel).
 This keeps expectations clear and encourages a better work-life balance — something that remote teams often struggle with.

 During the hiring phase, we want to schedule at least one face-to-face interview.
 This might mean that a candidate travels to Prague or an interviewer travels to meet the candidate in person.
 It’s actually one of the reasons why I’m writing this post on a train right now — I just had lunch with a candidate for the remote team!

 Lastly, we believe that onboarding should be done onsite in the office.
 Each new hire is expected to spend their first week in the Prague office to get up-to-speed.
 More importantly, they will have a chance to get to know their colleagues.
-Spending a week in Prague is no problem for new recruits as we have an official productboard apartment five minutes away from the office.
+Spending a week in Prague is no problem for new recruits as we have an official Productboard apartment five minutes away from the office.
 How convenient!

-Next steps for remote at productboard
+Next steps for remote at Productboard

-We currently regard remote work at productboard as an experiment.
+We currently regard remote work at Productboard as an experiment.
 If it doesn’t succeed, we might not adopt remote as a strategy for growth.
 If it does, however, it could open up a whole world of new possibilities.

 I’m forever grateful for this opportunity, and I’m incredibly motivated to make this experiment a success.
 If you’re interested in joining our experiment, let’s have a chat!
-You can check out our career page to see the fully remote positions we have open now.
+You can check out our careers page to see the fully remote positions we have open now.